chiahsing-dev/chiahsing-dev/README.md

 Welcome!

-I'm a Cloud Support and DevOps enthusiast with a background in economics and a passion for automation, scripting, and intentional living.</br>
+I'm a Cloud Support and DevOps enthusiast with a background in economics and a passion for automation, scripting, and intentional living.
 I enjoy building scalable systems, refining workflows, and learning emerging technologies that make infrastructure smarter and more efficient.

 Here you'll find my portfolio and about my journey into tech. </br>
 </br>